jasoncodes/jasoncodes.com/_posts/ruby19-rails2-encodings.markdown

 The first problem was the `params` hash was not arriving to my controllers encoding as UTF-8 but instead as ASCII-8BIT.
 This is not a problem if all your inputs are ASCII-7 but that wasn't so for me.
 With content such as `café` I was getting an exception later on during the request that had become all too familiar to me: `incompatible character encodings: ASCII-8BIT and UTF-8`.

 Rails 3 solves this very nicely by doing a number of things including interpreting params as UTF-8 and adding [workarounds for Internet Explorer](http://railssnowman.info/).
 I'll leave the workarounds and `accept-charset="UTF-8"` form attributes as an exercise for the reader.

-I present to you my monkey-patch to interpret all string params as UTF-8.
+We can force Rails to interpret all string parameters as UTF-8 with [a small patch](https://rails.lighthouseapp.com/projects/8994/tickets/4336-ruby19-submitted-string-form-parameters-with-non-ascii-characters-cause-encoding-errors#ticket-4336-3).
 Save the following as `config/initializers/utf8_params.rb`:

 {% highlight ruby %}
 raise "Check if this is still needed on " + Rails.version unless Rails.version == '2.3.10'